 Added by: jragan on 01/29/2011 DB#:1024

 Here are the paranormal claims for this location.
 These have been found through Internet research, reports from members, or reports from personal interviews.
-To add a claim, your account must have contributor access or higher.
+To add a claim, please contact PANICd.com, and we will review and add your information.

 |Claim #||Added||Added By||Claim|